 Chris Pitts - Principal

 Chris's performing background is mainly in music.
 He plays the piano, guitar, saxophone and clarinet.
 Throughout school and university he was responsible for setting up and running a wide variety of bands, orchestras and choirs.
 He has also composed and arranged music in a range of styles.
 He has sustained an active interest in drama since school, having written the Tamworth Pantomime in 2011 and 2012, and worked with another youth theatre group based in Tamworth before setting up Stage It!.
 Completely passionate about giving young people a fun and positive experience of performing arts, he tells anyone who will listen that "If the lessons are fun, then the students won't even realise they are learning".
-Chris trained as a doctor, and currently works as a Medical Learning Director with a company based in Winchester.
+Chris trained as a doctor, and currently works for the Pharmaceutical Industry.
 He spends most of the week looking forward to Stage It!
 Saturdays!

 Jemma Mchale - Teacher